Menna1410/Posture-Monitoring/README.md

 # Posture-Monitoring
 Analyze a set of images of a fitness coach performing different exercises (standing, squatting empty-handed, and holding weights).
 Estimate the load distribution across key body parts (arms, legs, hips, and chest) based on the given data and exercise posture.

-# 🏋️‍♂️ Human Pose Estimation & Biomechanical Load Analysis – SEE Assessment
+# 🏋️‍♂️ Human Pose Estimation & Biomechanical Load Analysis
 This project implements a full computer vision pipeline for **human pose estimation**, **joint angle computation**, and **biomechanical load distribution analysis** using YOLOv8.
 Developed as part of the SEE Startup technical assessment for the **Computer Vision Engineer** position.

 ---